Blog

 This information is not a recommendation nor a statement of opinion.
 You should consult an independent financial adviser before making any decisions with respect to your shares in relation to the information that is presented in this article.

-Welcome to the June 2025 edition of Sharesight’s monthly trading snapshot, where we look at the top buy and sell trades by Sharesight users in all markets.
+Welcome to the April 2026 edition of Sharesight’s monthly trading snapshot, where we look at the top 20 trades made by Australian Sharesight users.